-definition and field of applications biomarker needs in neuroscience Biomarker investigations by expression analysis genomics, proteomics and metabolomics approaches in biological fluids examples from neurodegenerative and neuropsychiatry disorders Genetic biomarkers from GWAS to patient stratification strategies 22.
-Introduction to the CIBIO Core Facilities Facility Managers (CIBIO) 6+6 2 The courses will provide an introduction to techniques and instruments related to each Core Facility, together with examples of current applications.
+definition and field of applications biomarker needs in neuroscience Biomarker investigations by expression analysis genomics, proteomics and metabolomics approaches in biological fluids examples from neurodegenerative and neuropsychiatry disorders Genetic biomarkers from GWAS to patient stratification strategies 22 Applied Statistics for High- Throughput Biology Levi Waldron (City University of New York School of Public Health, New York U.S.A.)
+12 2 This course will provide biologists and bioinformaticians with practical statistical and data analysis skills to perform rigorous analysis of high-throughput biological data.
+The course assumes some familiarity with genomics and with R programming, but does not assume prior statistical training.
+It covers the statistical concepts necessary to design experiments and analyze high-dimensional data generated by genomic technologies, including: exploratory data analysis, hypothesis testing, linear modeling, principal components analysis, unsupervised clustering, cross-validation, and bootstrap resampling methods.
+Students will complete an assignment at the end of the course using "R Markdown" and its implementation in RStudio.
+23. Introduction to the CIBIO Core Facilities Facility Managers (CIBIO) 6+6 2 The courses will provide an introduction to techniques and instruments related to each Core Facility, together with examples of current applications.
 Part of the course will be dedicated to the discussion of specific topics and the possibility of a practical session will be evaluated on a case-by-case basis.
-Cibio Core Facilities are: High Throughput Screening (HTS) Next Generation Sequencing (NGS) Cell Analysis and Separation Advanced Imaging Mass Spectrometry (MS) INDUSTRIAL TRACK 23.
-Business Planning for biotech leaders Dr. Milani S. (Milani & Partners) 12 2 The course prepares PhD students to become potential leaders gaining an understanding of the fundamentals of organizational effectiveness- management finance, entrepreneurship and project management Course topics include: 1.
-Income statement Introduction for biotech projects 2.
-Balance Sheet Introduction for biotech projects 3.
-Free cash flow Introduction for biotech projects 4.
-How venture capitalists evaluate biotech projects 5.
-How to write a business plan for private/venture funding The course goes beyond the traditional debate over costs and grants as it will examine the critical processes required to develop and deliver biotech projects/products into biotech global market.
+Cibio Core Facilities are: • High Throughput Screening (HTS) • Next Generation Sequencing (NGS) • Cell Analysis and Separation • Advanced Imaging • Mass Spectrometry (MS) INDUSTRIAL TRACK 24.
+Business Planning for biotech leaders Dr. Milani S. (Milani & Partners) 12 2 The course prepares PhD students to become potential leaders gaining an understanding of the fundamentals of organizational effectiveness-management finance, entrepreneurship and project management Course topics include: Income statement Introduction for biotech projects Balance Sheet Introduction for biotech projects Free cash flow Introduction for biotech projects How venture capitalists evaluate biotech projects

+5. How to write a business plan for private/venture funding The course goes beyond the traditional debate over costs and grants as it will examine the critical processes required to develop and deliver biotech projects/products into biotech global market.
 The students will also work on a biotech project business plan by evaluating alternative financial/sustainability approaches.
-24. Strategy and Innovation management Prof. Nucciarelli A. (Dept. Economics) 36 6 1) Elements of Strategy 2) Business Models a - Theoretical foundations b - Key features c - Main pathways d - Business model innovation: the role of technology, managerial implications and organisational aspects

-3) The platform model as a business model pathway 4) Sharing economy: competition and policy issues under the lenses The course relies on case studies.
+25. Strategy and Innovation management Prof. Nucciarelli A. (Dept. Economics) 36 6 Elements of Strategy Business Models a - Theoretical foundations b - Key features c - Main pathways d - Business model innovation: the role of technology, managerial implications and organisational aspects The platform model as a business model pathway Sharing economy: competition and policy issues under the lenses The course relies on case studies.
 Students will be asked to join class discussions and work in groups to present a case study at the end of the term.
-25. Start-up Lab Prof. Rossi A. (Dept. Economics) 24 hours interacti ve lessons + 24 hours mentor ship 6 The SUL is an innovative learning experience focused on customer centric creativity, idea generation, business idea optimization and pitching finalized to develop innovative products/services which can, eventually, turn into a start-up.
-Students are constantly mentored by professionals and entrepreneurs.
-The Start-Up Lab (SUL) is a hands-on interdepartmental Lab on Innovation and Entrepreneurship (I&E).
+26. Start-up Lab Prof. Rossi A. (Dept. Economics) 24 hours interacti ve lessons + 24 hours mentor ship 6 The SUL is an innovative learning experience focused on customer centric creativity, idea generation, business idea optimization and pitching finalized to develop innovative products/services which can, eventually, turn into a start-up.
+Students are constantly mentored by professionals and entrepreneurs.The Start-Up Lab (SUL) is a hands-on interdepartmental Lab on Innovation and Entrepreneurship (I&E).
 SUL learning is delivered with the blended MOOC method.
 I.e.: students see a 15min video before class introducing one concept.
 Participants will discuss such concept during the interactive lesson and will immediately apply it on their own project.
 24 hours of teamwork and dedicated mentoring will complement the learning experience. http://international.unitn.it/mim/start-lab